Albert Cardozo

 Albert Jacob Cardozo (December 21, 1828 – November 8, 1885) was an American attorney and jurist in New York City.
-He is best known for his association with the nefarious Tammany Hall organization led by Boss Tweed.
+He is best known for his association with the Tammany Hall organization led by Boss Tweed.

 Early background

 Albert Jacob Cardozo was born in Philadelphia, Pennsylvania, as the son of Ellen Hart and Michael H. Cardozo, Sephardic Jews of the Portuguese Jewish community.
 Sephardi Jews immigrated to the colonies in the 17th and 18th centuries from London.
 The family returned to New York, where Albert Cardozo went to school and read the law; he passed the bar and began practicing law in New York in 1849.

 Family

 He married Rebecca Washington (née Nathan).
 Her parents, Sara Seixas and Isaac Mendes Seixas Nathan, were also Sephardic Jews in New York City.
 Among their children was a daughter Nell and fraternal twins, Benjamin (future U.S. Supreme Court justice) and Emily, 11 years younger.
 After Rebecca died when the twins were young, Nell had a key role in rearing them.